HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

-This profile sets minimum expectations for searching and fetching  using the [ServiceRequest] resource.
+This profile sets minimum expectations for recording, searching, and fetching  using the [ServiceRequest] resource.
 This profile identifies the mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the ServiceRequest when using this profile.

 **Example Usage Scenarios:**